WHETHER YOU ARE A GRADUATE OR A NEW CANDIDATE: APPLICATIONS ARE NOW ACCEPTED AT ALL TIMES, AND ONLINE TRAININGS ARE AVAILABLE ALL ACROSS CANADA!

 Governance — formally known as Bored?
 Get on Board! — is another module that requires that applicants have completed the Core Leadership Training.

-This professional development training on board governance is offered online as of early 2022 (12 hours over a 3 week period).
+This professional development training on board governance is currently only offered online (13-14 hours over a three-week period).
+The training explores the following topics through dynamic scenarios.
 Don’t miss the opportunity to establish a vision and mission through fun mock board scenarios and learn about :

 - The voluntary sector in Canada